unicode-org/message-format-wg/exploration/beauty-contest.md

 The sigil `#` was chosen because `#define` type constructs are fairly common.
 Introduces `[`/`]` for keys.

+Requires escaping `#` when used as a pattern character.

 ```
 #input {$var :function option=value}
 Hello {$var}